OpenClaw on your server.

 ⚡ How it works

 One curl command.
-Downloads a single Go binary — no dependencies, no Docker on your laptop, no Node.js.
+Downloads a single binary — no Docker, no Node, no server knowledge needed.

 curl -fsSL https://getbot.run/install.sh | bash Point it at your server